trilioData/kubernetes-ingress/docs-web/intro/how-nginx-ingress-controller-works.md

 #### Helper Components

-There are two additional helper components crucial for processing changes *Configuration* and *LocalSecretStore*.
+There are two additional helper components crucial for processing changes: *Configuration* and *LocalSecretStore*.

 ##### Configuration